floriankuehl/devworx/README.md

 <p><code>Bootstrap 5.3</code> and <code>Material Icons from Google</code> are used by standard.
 But it is easy to change the framework's styling via the configuration files.</p>

 <h3>Custom HTML Elements</h3>
 <p>The solution contains its own HTML elements to handle lists and formats.
 These are imported via JavaScript module.
-See Public/Resources/Scripts.</p>
+See <code>./Public/Resources/Scripts</code>.</p>

-<h3>JavaScript Addons</h3>
+<p>To ensure easy implementation, the custom elements inherit from <code>AutoRegistering(HtmlElement)</code>, that provide the tag name and the base tag of the new element.
+All custom elements are loaded by module in <code>./Public/Resources/Scripts/setup.js</code>.</p>
-<p>The solution contains addons for dialogs, toggle logic, confirming, formatting and a example for providing serverside rendered templates or partials.</p>
+<p>The solution contains javascript addons for dialogs, toggle logic, confirming, formatting and a example for providing serverside rendered templates or partials.</p>

 <h2>Caches</h2>